A young man sits on a yoga mat in a seated position practicing easy Bhramari Pranayama.

 January 20, 2023

-In today's fast-paced and demanding world, stress and burnout are becoming increasingly common.
+Do you struggle with stress and burnout?
 With the constant pressure to perform and achieve, it can be easy to lose sight of our well-being and our ability to cope with the demands of everyday life.
-But there is a powerful tool that can help us combat these daily challenges, and it's called Bhramari Pranayama, or Bumblebee Breath.
+But, there is a powerful tool that can help us combat these daily challenges, and it's called Bhramari Pranayama, or Bumblebee Breath.

-Bhramari Pranayama is one of my favorite breathing exercises to calm down the mind and silent the senses.
+Bhramari Pranayama is one of my favorite breathing exercises to calm the mind and silence the senses.
 With its deep humming, it helps to withdraw from sensory overload and can also reduce headaches, improve focus and soothe symptoms of anxiety.
-And best of all, anyone can do it – even complete beginners!
+Best of all, anyone can do it—even complete beginners.

-If you’re struggling to slow down and find peace amongst the chaos, read on to discover the incredible benefits of Bhramari Pranayama and how to do it in a few simple steps.
+If you’re struggling to slow down and find peace in your daily life, read on to discover the proven benefits of Bhramari Pranayama and how to do it in a few simple steps.

 Bhramari Pranayama is a calming breathing technique that has a soothing and healing effect on the mind.
-Also known as Bumblebee Breath and Humming Bee Breath, this pranayama exercise is named after the black bumblebee in India which has a deep buzz similar to the sound produced in Bhramari Breathing.
+Also known as Bumblebee Breath or Humming Bee Breath, this pranayama exercise is named after the black bumblebee in India which has a deep buzz similar to the sound produced in bhramari breathing.

-Bumblebee Breath is not only a great breathing technique for soothing the nervous system, but it can also greatly improve the health of your heart.
+Bumblebee Breath is not only a great breathing technique for soothing the nervous system, but it can also drastically improve the health of your heart.

 A recent study showed that Bhramari Pranayama was effective at overriding the sympathetic nervous system, promoting a deep relaxed state that could improve the resting cardiovascular parameters in healthy adults.

-Humming Bee Breath combines intense focus, controlled abdominal breathing and extended exhalations to calm a hyperactive sympathetic activity.
+Bhramari Breath combines intense focus, controlled abdominal breathing, and extended exhalations to calm a hyperactive sympathetic activity.
 In a single-arm study, this effect had the ability to lower high blood pressure and even improve symptoms of hypertension.

-How to do Bhramari Pranayama: Beginner & Advanced
+How to Do Bhramari Pranayama: Steps for Beginners to Advanced

 The key part of this pranayama exercise is the humming bee sound produced when your glottis, the space between your vocal cords, is actively constricted.
 For beginners, this might take some getting used to, but with regular practice, you’ll be humming just like the humble bumblebee.

-Follow the steps below to experience the rejuvenating benefits of Bumblebee Breath.
+Try this Beginners Guide on YouTube or follow the steps below to experience the rejuvenating benefits of Bumblebee Breath.
 Once you’ve got the hang of it, you can move on to the more advanced variation of this technique with the Shanmukhi Mudra.
-This mudra reduces sensory stimulation, helping you reach a deeper level of relaxation.
+This mudra reduces sensory stimulation, helping you reach an even deeper level of relaxation.

 Easy Bhramari Pranayama for Beginners